padok-team/dojo-terraform/exercices/README.md

 #### Technical Comments
 - Download & install [Visual Studio Code](https://code.visualstudio.com/download)
 - Install `remote - ssh` extension for VSCode
-- Connect through `ssh-remote`to `<github_handle>@<github_handle>.dojo.padok.school`
+- Connect through `ssh-remote` with `ssh <github_handle>@<github_handle>.dojo.padok.school`
-- Find `dojo-terraform/exercices` folder repository in your home directory
+- Find `dojo-terraform/exercices` folder repository in the home directory of your VM (with VSCode terminal)
 - Explore your repository!! :D
 - Use `tfswitch` command to install the accurate terraform version
-- Find your first `terraform` CLI command to show the current version in use
+- Type your first `terraform` CLI command to show the current version in use

 <details>
   <summary> Hint n°1</summary>
-  Have you  read the Getting Started `terraform` documentation?
+  Tfswitch will use `.tfswitchrc` file in your repository...
 </details>

 <details>
   <summary> Hint n°2</summary>
-  Tfswitch will use `.tfswitchrc` file in your repository...
+  Have you  read the Getting Started `terraform` documentation?
 </details>

 <br>